trimble-oss/devguide/wiki/guidelines/pages/development-practices/internalOpenSource.md

 ## DO's
 * Create a README (in restructuredtext or markdown) - what does your code do, why would someone want to use it
-* What makes a good readme(), what should be included
 * Add a license - the code should be protested if it makes it out into the wild
 * Have a contributing guide - if someone want's to add a feature or fix a bug how do they do it